fastcat/wirelink/PROTOCOL.md

 Currently all attributes use a single kind of subject, namely a wireguard public key, in binary form (32 bytes).
 For most attributes, this identifies the peer being described by the attribute.
-For the `SignedGroup` attribute, this represence the key of the _source_ peer against which the signature should be verified.
+For the `SignedGroup` attribute, this represents the key of the _source_ peer against which the signature should be verified.

 ## Values